-Singapore reports 2,069 new COVID-19 cases | english.lokmat.com
+Singapore reports 2,069 new Covid-19 cases | english.lokmat.com

-Of the new cases, 2,021 were in the community, 43 were in migrant worker dormitories and five were imported cases, the Ministry of Health (MOH) said in a press release.
+Of the new cases, 2,021 were in the community, 43 were in migrant worker dormitories and five were imported cases, Xinhua news agency quoted the Ministry of Health (MOH) as saying.

 In another development, 2,361 cases were discharged on Tuesday, of whom 363 are seniors aged 60 and above.

-Eighteen more patients have passed away from complications due to COVID-19 infection, bringing the death toll to 612, the ministry said.
-(ANI/Xinhua)
+Eighteen more patients have passed away from complications due to Covid-19 infection, bringing the death toll to 612, the ministry said.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app